 When you get the hang of it, you can further adjust the ratio to delight your taste buds.
 If you want weaker coffee, just put more water or less coffee.
 If you are a fan of the stronger, richer taste, you can gradually decrease the water level.
 Putting too much coffee or too little water, you will end up with a cold brew concentrate.

-- 100% Glass, NO Plastic used - Premium Quality Material: This espresso cup set is made from superior quality, highly durable borosilicate...
+- 100% GLASS, NO PLASTIC, PREMIUM QUALITY: This espresso cup set is made from superior quality, highly durable borosilicate glass, a...

 What is the difference between cold brew and Nitro cold brew?

 Nitro cold brew is a rather new member of the coffee society.
 It became popular in coffee shops and gyms.
 But, to simplify it, it’s just a cold brew with added nitrogen.